Market power and welfare effects of immigration. With Gianfranco Atzeni, Marco Delogu, and Dimitri Paolini. PDF

 Why are some firms discouraged from borrowing?

-With Pasqualina Arca and Gianfranco Atzeni.
-In progress.
+With Pasqualina Arca and Gianfranco Atzeni --In progress, 1st draft soon